Crime in Atlanta: Human trafficking

 Atlanta is now a major transportation hub when it comes to trafficking young girls from Mexico, and is one of the top three U.S. cities with the highest levels of sex trafficking of children.

-In the year of 2006 the sex trade generated $290 million in Atlanta.
+In 2006, the sex trade generated $290 million in Atlanta.
 This number derives from the study "Estimating the Size and Structure of the Underground Commercial Sex Economy in Eight Major US Cities" by the Urban Institute, with 18 interviews conducted in Atlanta, and includes "prostitutes, massage parlors, and brothels" including both "pimp controlled" and "non-pimp controlled".
 In the study, human trafficking is defined in the section "Background on the Prevalence of Human Trafficking in the United States" as "any sex act in exchange for which anything of value is given to or received by any person (e.g., prostitution).".

 Since Atlanta has “the same ready access to commercial air and ground routes that draws businesses and travelers to Atlanta also entices criminals engaged in human trafficking”.
 There are numerous events and conventions in Atlanta that bring many people to the city which also amplifies the issue.

 In 2023, Atlanta ranked second only behind Washington, D.C. in human trafficking activity.
 The majority of gangs in Atlanta are involved in human trafficking.
 The average age of a child being bought and sold is between 12 and 14 years old.